-The Department of Central American Studies has a trifold mission: to empower the large and growing Central American community in the United States by promoting academic excellence, community involvement and cultural diversity; to open spaces of global citizenship and dialogue between academia and society that contribute to the construction of a Central American transnational identity; and to promote an understanding and appreciation of the diverse Central American cultures, ethnicities, experiences and worldviews from an interdisciplinary global perspective.
+The Department of Central American and Transborder Studies has a trifold mission: to empower the large and growing Central American community in the United States by promoting academic excellence, community involvement and cultural diversity; to open spaces of global citizenship and dialogue between academia and society that contribute to the construction of a Central American transnational identity; and to promote an understanding and appreciation of the diverse Central American cultures, ethnicities, experiences and worldviews from an interdisciplinary global perspective.

 Clubs and Societies

 The Central American student organizations CAUSA (Central American United Student Association) and TECUS (Transborder Experiences of Central American University Students) strive for the growing Central American community in the United States to succeed in the world of higher education and to prepare an influential vanguard of future leaders who will impact the changing global, political and economic arenas.
 Their objective is also to raise and promote awareness of the Central American community at CSUN, in the Los Angeles area and the Mesoamerican region.
 The student organizations maintain a collaborative partnership with other sister organizations on and off campus, work on student recruitment and community support, and play a significant role in the formation of student leadership.